 DOE is compiling a Teaming Partner List to facilitate the formation of project teams for this FOA.
-The Teaming Partner List allows organizations that may wish to participate on a project to express their interest to other possible applicants and to explore potential partnerships.
+The Teaming Partner List allows organizations that may wish to participate on a project to express their interest to other applicants and explore potential partnerships.

-The Teaming Partner List will be available on EERE eXCHANGE and will be regularly updated to reflect new teaming partners who provide their organization's information.
+The Teaming Partner List will be available on EERE eXCHANGE at https://eere-exchange.energy.gov/Default.aspx#Foald786ac4d9-fac6-4124-9af4-7bb53519bab9 and will be regularly updated to reflect new teaming partners who provide their organization's information.

 SUBMISSION INSTRUCTIONS: View the Teaming Partner List by visiting the EERE eXCHANGE homepage and clicking on "Teaming Partners" within the left-hand navigation pane.
 This page allows users to view published Teaming Partner Lists.
 To join the Teaming Partner List, submit a request within eXCHANGE.
-Select the appropriate Teaming Partner List from the drop-down menu and fill in the following information: Investigator Name, Organization Name, Organization Type, Topic Area, Background and Capabilities, Website, Contact Address, Contact Email, and Contact Phone.
+Select the appropriate Teaming Partner List from the drop-down menu, and fill in the following information: Investigator Name, Organization Name, Organization Type, Topic Area, Background and Capabilities, Website, Contact Address, Contact Email, and Contact Phone.